Animal waste can be a beneficial way to fertilize your garden, but only if you do it the right way. Here’s how to use manure safely in your garden.

 Organic gardeners know that garden health has a lot to do with fertilizer.
-If you are growing organically, you know you need to avoid most commercial fertilizers which contain chemicals, so you probably make at least some of your own compost.
+If you are growing organically, you know you need to avoid most commercial fertilizers that contain chemicals, so you probably make at least some of your own compost.

 But there is quite a bit of confusion out there about what should go into your compost.
 Should you use animal waste in your compost?
 And if so, which animals are best?
 Are there any animal wastes that you should avoid?
 Can you use it around edible plants, and if so, how should you use it to keep your food safe?